christophM/interpretable-ml-book/manuscript/07-future.Rmd

 - Quality controls in assembly lines
 - Self-driving cars
 - Diagnosis of diseases
 - Translation.
-I am using this right now:
-I use a translation service called ([DeepL](deepl.com)) powered by deep neural networks to improve my sentences by translating them from English into German and back into English.
+For this book, I used a translation service called ([DeepL](deepl.com)) powered by deep neural networks to improve my sentences by translating them from English into German and back into English.
 - ...

 The breakthrough for machine learning is not only achieved through better computers / more data / better software, but also: